 If you wish to make sure your eggs don’t crack during the boiling process, just prick a tiny hole in the rounder, less pointy end of the egg.
 There is a little air pocket there, with a membrane separating the inner egg from the shell.

 Bring the water to a boil.
 Reduce the heat immediately the water starts bubbling and start your timer.

-For soft-boiled eggs, simmer for just 3 or 4 minutes (the less time cooking the softer the egg).
+For soft-boiled eggs, simmer for just 3 to 4 minutes (the less time cooking the softer the egg).